-A total of 1,249 nominations were received from residents and visitors to the region over the past year, nominating front-line staff from 82 businesses for their real-life examples of excellence in customer service.
-Everyone who is nominated as a Star of the City will receive a gold “star” lapel pin, a symbol of customer service excellence here in Ottawa and Canada’s Capital Region.
+A total of 1,150 nominations were received from residents and visitors to the region over the past year, nominating front-line staff from 55 businesses for their real-life examples of excellence in customer service.
+Everyone who is nominated as a Star of the City receives a gold “star” lapel pin, a symbol of customer service excellence here in Ottawa and Canada’s Capital Region.

-Grand Prize Sponsored by the Ottawa Gatineau Hotel Association
+Grand Prize Sponsored by Ottawa Gatineau Hotel Association

 GO THE EXTRA MILE

 Heather took time out of her day before her shift to tour a guest through the ByWard Market.

 WHAT’S LOST IS FOUND

 Brittany Kendell – The Metcalfe Hotel

 Brittany ensured that a lost teddy bear had a good time in Ottawa before returning to his owners in France.